• Skip to primary navigation

 Nutrition per Serving

-Serving: 1fritter | Calories: 158kcal | Carbohydrates: 4g | Protein: 6g | Fat: 13g | Saturated Fat: 2g | Sodium: 232mg | Fiber: 1g
+Serving: 1 fritter | Calories: 158 kcal | Carbohydrates: 4 g | Protein: 6 g | Fat: 13 g | Saturated Fat: 2 g | Sodium: 232 mg | Fiber: 1 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Vegetable Recipes

-• Roasted yellow squash on a white plate.
+• Roasted mushrooms are served on a white plate.

-• Homemade coleslaw served in a black bowl.
+• Cucumber vinegar salad is served in a glass salad bowl.

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating